giuliofantuzzi/Data-visualization-with-Seaborn/README.md

 More specifically, the library I decided to practice with is **_Seaborn_**, a powerful but easy-to-use data visualization tool.

-Here I'm gonna upload all my scripts and projects, in order to see, hopefully, my progress over time
+Here I'm gonna upload all my scripts and projects, in order to see (hopefully) my progress over time.

 Directories:
 ||Project         | Description